 13. Perm with Hats

 If you had a fedora stage in high school then you definitely aren’t alone.
 Grab your old favorite hat and use it as a way to protect your skin from the sun.
-The wider the brim, the more protection you’ll be giving yourself.
-Use a generous dollop of some mousse will help to define your curls as they peek out from under your hat.
+Using a generous dollop of some mousse will help to define your curls as they peek out from under your hat.

 14. Floral Crown

 A colorful floral crown will always be a good choice in our book.
-Opt for a fresh crown, buy a ready-made fake one in the accessories department of your favorite clothing store, or head to a craft shop for a DIY project that’s actually useful.
 Spray your curls with some hairspray before you place the crown on top of your head to make sure the crown doesn’t weigh your strands down and flatten your curls.